-US Presidential Election Betting Odds: Can Trump Run Again in 2028?
+US Presidential Election Betting Odds: Will Vance Replace Trump in the Oval Office?

 U.S. Vice President J.D.
 Vance is the current favorite to win the 2028 U.S. Election, but will Donald Trump seek a third term?